BSi

 =1153.19 km

-Does the 13-year curse mean it's all for not?
+Still, windmills age.
+Does the 13-year curse mean it's all for naught?
 What is wrong with creating windmill-maintenance jobs and a thriving industry recycling them??
 Norway recently (October 2019) halted onshore-wind development after protests and local municipality opposition.
 I too am only pro-offshore wind, in order to keep bats 100% safe and birds safer, avoiding major migration routes.
 Avoiding saltwater on the freshwater great lakes means no salt corrosion.

 What if the feet were coated in silicon?
 That won't corrode.
 It is the second most abundant element on Earth next to oxygen.
 Yamaha already sells a spray coat.
 Hmm...